Legal Header

 Oil sands areas

 There are three Alberta oil sands areas: Peace River, Cold Lake, and Athabasca.
-The Athabasca oil sands area is the largest covering over 93 000 km2, with bitumen deposits hosted predominantly within the Wabiskaw member and McMurray Formation.
+The largest oil sands area is the Athabasca, covering over 93 000 km2, with bitumen deposits hosted predominantly within the Wabiskaw Member and McMurray Formation.
 The Peace River oil sands area covers over 29 000 km2, with bitumen deposits mainly within the Bluesky and Gething Formations.
-And the Cold Lake oil sands area covers nearly 18 000 km2, with bitumen deposits residing mostly within the Clearwater Formation (Figure R2.4)
+The Cold Lake oil sands area is the smallest, covering nearly 18 000 km2, with bitumen deposits mainly within the Clearwater Formation (Figure R2.4).

 Alberta oil sands areas